 To identify the nature of the first-order transition, we calculate at $T>0$ the spin structure factors defined as

-where the index $l$ denotes the positions of the three sites on the unit cell, and $i$, $j$, and $\bm{R}_{i,j}$ denote the coordinate of the $(i,j)$-th unit cell on the triangular Bravais lattice.
-We use the dimensionless units in which the lattice period (length of the square in Fig.~\ref{fig:1}) is taken unity and hence the interspin distance equals $1/2$.
+where the index $l$ denotes the positions of the three sites on the unit cell, and $i$, $j$, and $\bm{R}_{i,j}$ denote the coordinates of the $(i,j)$-th unit cell on the triangular Bravais lattice.
+We take the lattice period (a side length of the square in Fig.~\ref{fig:1}) as the length unit and hence the interspin distance equals $1/2$.
 The first Brillouin zone is a square bounded by $-\pi\le q_x, q_y\le \pi$.

 As shown in Fig.~\ref{fig:3}, the structure factors $S^{xy}(\bm{q})$ drastically change when we cross the first-order transition point.
-At lower fields~[$h=0.1$, $T=0.01$, see Fig.~\ref{fig:3}~(b)], $S^{xy}(\bm{q})$ has broad peaks at $\bm{q}=(\pm 2\pi/3,\mp 2\pi/3)$, which corresponds to $\sqrt{3}\times\sqrt{3}$ pattern with the $120^{\circ}$ structure in real space.
-At higher fields~[$h=0.2$, $T=0.01$, see Fig.~\ref{fig:3}~(c)], the structure factor has sharp peaks at $\bm{q}=(0,\pm \pi)$, signalizing the real space pattern shown in the lower panel of Fig.~\ref{fig:3}~(c).
-In the magnetic structures in Fig.~\ref{fig:3}~(c), spins on A sites align parallel to the magnetic field indicating a partial spin flip under magnetic fields.
-Along a BC chain, the $xy$ components of spins on the B sites are all parallel each other and are antiparallel to all the spins on the C sites.
-Along an AB chain, the spins on the B sites align alternatingly.
-Although the ground states are degenerate among any ordered vector $\bm{q}=(0,q_{y})$, thermal fluctuations appear to favor the $\bm{q}=(0,\pm \pi)$ configuration via the order by disorder effect~\cite{PhysRevLett.69.832, JApplPhys.73.5639}.
+At lower fields~[$h=0.1$, $T=0.01$, see Fig.~\ref{fig:3}~(b)], $S^{xy}(\bm{q})$ has broad peaks at $\bm{q}=(\pm 2\pi/3,\mp 2\pi/3)$, which corresponds to a $\sqrt{3}\times\sqrt{3}$ pattern with the $120^{\circ}$ structure in real space.
+At higher fields~[$h=0.2$, $T=0.01$, see Fig.~\ref{fig:3}(c)], the structure factor has sharp peaks at $\bm{q}=(0,\pm \pi)$, indicating the real space pattern shown in the lower panel of Fig.~\ref{fig:3}(c).
+In the magnetic structures in Fig.~\ref{fig:3}(c), spins on A sites align parallel to the magnetic field indicating a partial spin flip under magnetic fields.
+Along a BC chain, the $xy$ components of spins on the B sites are all parallel to each other and are antiparallel to all the spins on the C sites.
+Along an AB chain, the spins on the B sites align alternately.
+Although the ground states are degenerate among any ordered vector $\bm{q}=(0,q_{y})$, thermal fluctuations appear to favor the $\bm{q}=(0,\pm \pi)$ configuration via the order by a disorder effect~\cite{PhysRevLett.69.832, JApplPhys.73.5639}.